 - On the home screen of your Kindle device, swipe down from the top of the Kindle Fire.
 This opens the shade where you can access Settings.

 - Next, tap on Settings.
 It’s the gear-shaped icon.

 - On the following screen of your Kindle Fire where it says Device, go to the bottom of that list of choices.
 Then, tap on Device Options.

 - Then, you’re going to select Reset to Factory Defaults.

 - An alert message gets displayed telling you that you’re about to reset you Fire to factory defaults.
-Doing so removes all your personal information, your Amazon account information, downloaded content and applications from your internal storage.
+Doing so removes all your personal information, your Amazon account information, downloaded content, and applications from your internal storage.
 When you’ve got an SD card installed in your Kindle Fire device data on it remains untouched.

-Unless you’re selling your Kindle, Fire or giving it to someone else once the factory reset completes, you’ll need to re-enter all your Amazon account information.
+Unless you’re selling your Kindle Fire or giving it to someone else once the factory reset completes, you’ll need to re-enter all your Amazon account information.

-Don’t forget to do a backup or simply enable the auto backup feature so, you can do a full restore of your previous Amazon Kindle Fire setup.
-Otherwise just start a new and have a blank canvas with which to work.
+You’ve learned what’s needed to reset your Kindle Fire to factory defaults as well as how to enable auto backup.
+Do a factory reset if you experience any issues with your Amazon Kindle Fire or you’re looking to see it or hand it off to someone else.
+Don’t forget to do a backup or simply enable the auto backup feature so you can do a full restore of your previous Amazon Kindle Fire setup.
+Otherwise, just start a new and have a blank canvas with which to work.